-Florida Physical Therapy and Occupational Therapy Campus Programs
+Florida Physical Therapy and Occupational Therapy Graduate School Programs

 Physical Therapy and Occupational Therapy Graduate Schools award masters degrees, doctorate degrees and graduate certificates in dynamic fields where rehabilitation, injury prevention and wellness are key.
 In most programs, students study theory and the clinical skills basic to their technical area.